The Order of the Scribble

-Powerful elf druid, met Soon shortly after his wife was killed.
-Helped Dorukan to build the gates.
-Guarded the Gate in the Elven Lands with nature's might and a magic-destroying virus.
+A powerful elf druid who met Soon shortly after his wife was killed.
+She helped Dorukan to build the Gates and guarded the Gate in the Elven Lands with nature's might and a magic-destroying virus.

-- And I Must Scream: Played straight when Xykon seals her soul inside a gem he carries with him.
+- And I Must Scream: Initially played straight when Xykon seals her soul inside a gem he carries with him.
 Defied when Xykon seals her lover, Dorukan's soul in there with her, and the two take comfort that at least they are trapped together.

-- Bare Your Midriff: Well, being free of the "constraints" of civilization...
+- Bare Your Midriff: Being free of the "constraints" of civilization...

 - The Beastmaster: As a powerful druid, she guards her Gate with "nature's might."

-- Forest Ranger: Her gate is somewhat... pastoral, for a given definition of the word.
+- Forest Ranger: Her gate is... pastoral, for a given definition of the word.

 - Friend to All Living Things: Even bacteria.

 - Idiot Ball: Xykon and Redcloak would have been thwarted if she had bothered to leave a guard to supervise them, or at least not leave so many material components in their cell (making a lich's phylactery requires over 100'000 GPs worth).
 Also, while Lirian can be forgiven for using so many attacks that Xykon could No-Sell due to the relative obscurity of liches in general, she did grab it when she led her opening attack with poison against an obviously undead individual.
 While liches specifically might be obscure, undead are pretty common for adventurers.

 - Interspecies Romance: It's implied in the web comic, with the prequel story Start of Darkness clarifying that she and the male human mage Dorukan carried on a long-distance relationship (circumvented with teleportation magic) for decades, even though they weren't supposed to see each other again as a result of the dissolution of the Order of the Scribble.